 C. Rae Says: Only My Opinion, Just Sayin’!

 Who remembers the racist term ‘skillet blonde?’
 This term defines drop-dead-gorgeous women of African descent, having the so-called angular or chiseled facial features of European (Caucasian or Scandinavian) blondes, but are dark skinned or as black as an old fashioned cast iron frying skillet.
 This is/was an American racist epithet use to describe beautiful dark skinned babies, girls, and women of African descent.
-Sad to say, but its use was/is common among American so-called whites and blacks.
+Its use was and likely still is common among Caucasians and African Americans.

 The Japanese ganguro/black face and yamanba sub-culture personifies and perpetuates the racist connotations of the term skillet blonde, and is a blatant black-face mockery of black people, especially black women under the guise of a so-called fashion trend.

-In my opinion, the Japanese enjoy openly mocking people of African descent/African Americans and adamantly refuse to stop the perpetuation of their black face machinations.
-The manufacture and purchase of black face dolls and other racist trinkets and media driven racist characterizations are extremely pervasive and entrenched within Japanese society.
+In my opinion, the Japanese enjoy openly mocking Africans and African Americans, over decades adamantly refusing to stop the perpetuation of their black face machinations.
+The manufacture and purchase of black face dolls and other racist trinkets, also media driven racist characterizations that are entrenched within Japanese society.
 Clearly, the Japanese are a self-hating people as their earliest ancestor is African (See article and video below).
 Let us not forget that the Japanese originate from the Chinese/Jomon-Jin and Ainu people.

 A Coon is defined as a person of African descent whose sole purpose is to behave and speak in an unenlightened fashion while entertaining so-called whites with slap-stick comedy, song, and dance.
 The minstrel show Coon applied black face charcoal makeup, extremely large red painted on lips and often bucked their eyes creating a wide-eyed appearance.
 Minstrel show Coons also performed buck dancing and the Jump Jim Crow dance.
 They played instruments, sang silly songs and told stupid jokes, and behaved as ignorant and self-loathing fools.